March 13, 2020

 Early childhood dental care is provided by Pediatric dentists who focus on providing oral health care to children.
 Usually, the age range is from infancy through the teen years.
 The dental visit is quite similar to what an adult will experience.
 However, the office will most likely be super colourful, and a pediatric dentist will have specialized equipment meant to work with children.
-Also, a Pediatric dentist is specially trained to connect with and make young children feel comfortable.
-There is a comprehensive oral exam that includes a complete review of the oral cavity, and sometimes x-rays are part of the dental visit.
+Also, Pediatric dentists know how to connect with and make young children feel comfortable.
+A comprehensive oral exam includes a complete review of the oral cavity, and sometimes x-rays are part of the dental visit.

 Experience and Qualifications

-Pediatric dentists have the knowledge and qualifications to care for a child’s teeth, gums, and mouth throughout the various stages of childhood.
+Pediatric dentists have the knowledge and qualifications to care for a child’s teeth, gums, and mouth throughout childhood.
 Baby teeth are important as they enable a child to speak correctly and chew their food.
-You should expect to learn a great deal from your pediatric dentist about teeth development and options for protecting your child from tooth decay and how to establish healthy oral hygiene habits at a young age.
+You should expect to learn a great deal from your pediatric dentist about teeth development and options for protecting your child from tooth decay, and how to establish healthy oral hygiene habits at a young age.

 Teeth Development In Children

-Children’s baby teeth erupt within the first 6 months of life.
+Children’s baby teeth erupt within the first six months of life.
 By age 6 or 7 years, children begin to lose their primary teeth.
-The primary teeth are ultimately are replaced by permanent teeth.
+Subsequently, primary teeth are replaced by permanent teeth.
 Without proper dental care, children become candidates for dental decay and gum disease that can lead to tooth pain, dental abscess, and other problems surrounding the teeth.

 Types of teeth